ge-high-assurance/VERDICT/docs/README.md

 automatically, although you may find that some OSATE versions do not have not any matching AGREE versions.
 Each AGREE version works only with a specific OSATE version while our VERDICT plugin tries to work with any OSATE and AGREE version.
-We have tested and verified that the combination of OSATE 2.7.1, AGREE 2.5.2, and VERDICT works fine together.
-Our VERDICT plugin will work with earlier OSATE and AGREE versions but we need to do some work on the translators to accommodate later AGREE versions that changed their API calls' behavior before we can guarantee that our VERDICT plugin will work with later OSATE and AGREE versions.
+We have not tested all combinations, but we have tested that the current combination of OSATE 2.10.2, AGREE 2.9.1, and VERDICT works together.

 ## 2. Install the VERDICT back-end tool chain